Filmmaker and Writer.

 KMart (Kimy Martinez) has her MFA degree in Poetry and Screenwriting at San Jose State University.
 She has been awarded the 2018 Virginia de Araujo Academy of American Poets Prize award for her poem “Big Brother” chosen by California Poet Laureate Dana Gioia.
 She has also been awarded the James D. Phelan Award for graduate free verse, the Dorrit Sibley Poetry Award for excellence in poetry, the Ida Faye Sachs Memorial Scholarship Endowment for poetry, and the Graduate Equity Fellowship Scholarship.
 Kimy converted one of her epic poems into a short screenplay and then created a short film.
 It played at 2016 Cinequest Film Festival.
 She was the concept writer for another short film called Bill Rules that premiered at 2018 Cinequest Film Festival.

 She has been published in REED Magazine 150th Issue and had served as their lead poetry editor in 2016-2017.
 She had been the art editor of the online e-zine, LitNImage.
 Kimy has published her art work in Experienced: Rock Music Tales of Fact & Fiction Edited by Roland Goity and John Ottey and 7 Powers of Creating by Halfdan Hussey.
-She created the event Poets N Film, a collaboration with REED Magazine, Poetry Center San Jose and Cinequest.
+She created the event Poets N Film with Cinequest.
 It showcases performance poetry from local poets and poetry films.
 Her poetry and art has been published in Caesura.
 Kimy is the President and Co-Founder of Stabbydoll Media, an independent film company.
-She was Lead Reader for short screenplays with Cinequest Film Festival and is now serving as a reader for second year at Cinequest and first year for TalNexus.
+She was Lead Reader for short screenplays with Cinequest Film Festival and is now serving as a full feature reader for Cinequest and is a reader first year for TalNexus.
 2019-2020 I read, commented, and scored over 150 scripts, 128 being full features.